legacyspinner/el8-aarch64-kernel-4k-pages/readme.md

 Kernel pages is aka granular kernel*

 *This version appears to be more stable thant he 16K version built and suffers few issues so far for me except for virtio gpu/drm-kms-helper.
-I think I can downgrade to another GPU(or none) driver in UTM.

-*Try testing it with different video drivers and different QEMU versions.
-*I have tried all the down to QEMU 2.10 ARM/ and still works, not sure which is most stable yet.
+*I tested the 64K pages projects UTM/Qemu Graphics options:
+On it with "Use Hypervisor" checked, two options work.
+I will test it seperated for the 4K version here, but I expect it to be the same.

-See for yourself!
-Ready set go?
+See for yourself?
 <hr>
 <hr>
 On your UTM installed el8, to test/install to new 4K pages kernel: